Ecklebe/pylibcklb/README.md

     >>> Hello world i am the pylibcklb package

 ## Changes
-For the changes of each version see the [CHANGELOG.md][CHANGELOG] in this folder.
+For the changes of each version see the [CHANGELOG.md](https://github.com/Ecklebe/pylibcklb/blob/master/CHANGELOG.md) in this folder.

-[CHANGELOG]: ./CHANGELOG.md